1 dies after high-speed chase involving several teens ends in crash in NW Harris Co., police say

 The video above is ABC13's 24/7 livestream.

-The Houston Police Department said officers saw a vehicle full of teens driving recklessly and attempted to pull them over at about 12:43 a.m. near Rankin and Kuykendhahl.
+The Houston Police Department said officers saw a vehicle driving recklessly and attempted to pull them over at about 12:43 a.m. near Rankin and Kuykendhahl.

-Investigators said the group refused to stop and initiated a high-speed chase reaching up to 80 mph.
+Investigators said the driver refused to stop and initiated a high-speed chase reaching up to 80 mph.
+Executive Asst.
 Chief Chandra Hatcher added that at some point, the suspects turned off their headlights in an attempt to escape officers.

 About three minutes into the chase, the driver went through the intersection of Veterans Memorial Drive near Bammel North Houston Road, hitting two other vehicles.

-Three of the teenage suspects were taken to the hospital and are expected to be OK.
+Three of the teenagers in the suspect's vehicle were taken to the hospital and were listed as stable, according to officers.

 One of the teenagers was trapped inside the vehicle and died at the scene, according to police.